ics-software-engineering/play-example-quality-assurance/README.md

 Installation
 ============

-Adding these tools to your Play project requires changes to build.sbt and the [project/](project) directory:
+Adding these tools to your Play project requires adding a `qa.sbt` file and changes to the [project/](project) directory:

-  * Update [build.sbt](build.sbt) to add commands to the play console.
+  * Create [qa.sbt](qa.sbt) to add commands to the play console; the contents of this file augment the contents of `build.sbt`.
   * Update [plugins.sbt](project/plugins.sbt) to add libraries.
   * Add command definition files: [ApiDocSettings.scala](project/ApiDocSettings.scala), [CheckstyleSettings.scala](project/CheckstyleSettings.scala), and [PmdSettings.scala](project/PmdSettings.scala).
   * Add (and maybe modify) configuration files: [checkstyle-config.xml](project/checkstyle-config.xml), [pmd-ruleset.xml](project/pmd-ruleset.xml), and [findbugs-excludefilter.xml](project/findbugs-excludefilter.xml).